Our Focus is on Our Students!

-We are committed in providing students with complete and comprehensive education.
+Thank you for you're interested in our program.
+We are committed to providing students with a complete and comprehensive education.

 Whether you are a dental professional, prospective student, or visitor - we invite you to explore our world through our website.
 Please take a few moments to browse through our site and learn what other services we have to offer.

 Dental Specialties Institute, Inc. dedicated to offering any motivated, college-worthy students the opportunity to receive a high quality, responsibly priced, blended-learning education to achieve sustainable economic and social benefits for themselves and they're families.

 - Our Course Curriculum Approved by the Dental Board of California

 - Dental Sedation Assistant Permit: DSA 110

 - Dental Practice Act and Law and Ethics